mdrillin/komodo/documentation/cli/execute-command-script.md

 ### Execute a command file

-This sample shows how to use the VDB Builder cli to execute a previously saved session command file.
+This document shows how to use the VDB Builder cli to execute a previously saved session command file.
 You can create or edit existing command files to fully script the construction of your VDBs!
-Use this sample as a starting point for working with your own VDBS.
+You can use this sample as a starting point for working with your own VDBS.

-You can use __tab completion__ to see the available commands options, or use __help commandName__ to see command details.
+Note that in __VDB Builder__, you can use __tab completion__ to see the available commands options, or use __help commandName__ to see command details.

 ### Requirements